Key highlights

 Small and medium-sized businesses often prefer WooCommerce due to its popularity and ease of use.
 WooCommerce users, in particular, appreciate its flexibility and scalability for growing businesses.

 Both are designed for simplicity.
-But WooCommerce tends to be more straightforward, especially for eCommerce store owners familiar with WordPress.
+However, WooCommerce tends to be more straightforward, especially for eCommerce store owners who are familiar with WordPress.
 PrestaShop’s frequently changing UI can be challenging for less experienced users.

 WooCommerce leads in customization thanks to its vast number of plugins and the adaptable nature of WordPress.